remedialchaostheory/aws-node-rest-api-with-dynamodb/README.md

 All tests can be run in isolation.
 Each has a pre-request script that are invoked to set up environment variables (e.g. id, text data, etc).

-## Automate Deployment and Testing
+## Automating Deployment and Testing

 Tests will generate a *random verb* and *random noun* to send the body of the request for creating/updating todo items.
 For example, to test an update call to the API, it will send something like `{ "text": "navigate pixel" }` or `{ "text": "synthesize monitor" }`, which I thought was fun.